ccrause/fpc-avr/README.md

 # fpc-avr
-Free pascal AVR microcontroller projects
+A collection of Free Pascal AVR microcontroller code snippets.